Kaiyangshi-Ito/fastHDMI/fastHDMI/README.md

 ## Kai Yang
 ## <kai.yang2@mail.mcgill.ca>

-To be rewritten... summarize arguments
+To be rewritten... summarize arguments and classify features

 This packages uses FFT-based mutual information screening and accelerated gradient method for important variables from (potentially very) high-dimensional large datasets.
 A `share_memory` option is added for multiprocess computing.
 As a feature, it can be applied on large `.csv` data in parallel in a memory-efficient manner and use FFT for KDE to estimate the mutual information extremely fast.
 A tqdm progress bar is now added to be more useful on cloud computing platforms. `verbose` option can take values of `0,1,2`, with `2` being most verbal; `1` being only show progress bar, and `0` being not verbal at all.
 The corresponding paper by Yang et al. is coming soon...